learn-co-curriculum/swift-dictionaryMethods-lab/README.md

 * IG-88
 * BB-8

 **4.** Create a function, `addKyloRen()` which takes in no arguments and returns no values.
-In your implementation of this function, you should add "Kylo Ren" to the `starWarsVillians` array you created above.
+In your implementation of this function, you should add "Kylo Ren" to the `starWarsVillains` array you created above.

 ![](http://i.imgur.com/azURyRS.jpg?1)